hbc/NGS_Data_Analysis_Course/sessionV/chip-seq-directory.md

-This is the basic directory structure we would like all students to have:
+This is the basic directory structure we would like all students to have for chip-seq:

 ```
 ~/